-Students are eligible for an Excused Absence if they provide a medical, wellness or a chiropractic certificate from a licensed doctor, registered chiropractor, the College Counsellor, accident and emergency centre or a hospital for the date/s of their absence.
+Students are eligible for an Excused Absence if they provide a certificate from a licensed healthcare provider for the date/s of their absence.
 There can be no family relationship with the party issuing the certificate.
 Any certificate provided where there is a conflict of interest will be voided.

-The certificate must be provided to the Academic Assistant within two working days of the date the student returns to the College following their absence.
+The certificate must be provided to the Academic Assistant within two (2) working days of the date the student returns to the College following their absence.
 The certificate must explicitly state that the student was unable to attend a class or classes on the date or dates of the absence.
 The certificate will only be valid for the class or classes missed on the date or dates listed on the certificate.
 Late certificates will not be accepted.
 Certificates must have the practice or business name and address, Chiropractor or Doctor's name and signature.
 Chiropractic Centre and Wellness Certificates are issued by authorised staff in the Chiropractic Centre and through the College counselling service.

 Students may also apply for an Excused Absence in advance when representing New Zealand or the College in a sporting or other event or in the case of bereavement.
-Evidence is required and the excused absence must be applied for through the Vice President Academics before the actual absence.
+Evidence is required and the Excused Absence must be applied for through the Vice President Academics before the actual absence.